 - Download the latest release from Releases.

-- Some programs like Bottles or Heroic Games Launcher can use the same directory Steam uses to find Proton or a custom directory for their Proton installations.
-These programs also set custom paths for other tools like DXVK or VK3D.
+- 🔰 Information: Some programs like Bottles or Heroic Games Launcher can use Steam’s same directory to find Proton or a custom directory for their Proton installations.
+These programs also set custom paths for other tools, such as DXVK or VK3D.

-Disclaimer: We do not develop Proton or Proton-GE.
+Disclaimer: Nitrux does not develop Proton or Proton-GE.
 Please create an issue at their respective bug tracker to report problems with this software.

 Emulators

-Emulation is a software compatibility layer that emulates hardware components of game consoles, instruction sets, and related APIs.
+Emulation is a software compatibility layer that simulates the hardware components of game consoles, their instruction sets, and related APIs.
 In actual game consoles, emulation software can emulate CPUs, GPUs, audio hardware, and other physical components.

 - Duckstation.
 DuckStation is a simulator/emulator of the Sony PlayStation(TM) console, focusing on playability, speed, and long-term maintainability.

 - PCSX2.
-PCSX2 is a Playstation 2 ’emulator,’ a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.
+PCSX2 is a PlayStation 2 emulator—a free program that emulates the PlayStation 2 console so you can play PS2 games on your PC.

 - RPCS3.
 The world’s first free and open-source PlayStation 3 emulator/debugger, written in C++ for Windows and Linux.

 - RetroArch.
-RetroArch is an emulation frontend that hooks into game-specific emulation cores to play games.
-It supports over a hundred emulation cores.
-A list of these cores is available here.
+RetroArch is an emulation frontend that allows users to play games by hooking into game-specific emulation cores.
+It supports over a hundred emulation cores, a list of which is available here.

 - DeSmuME.
 DeSmuME is a Nintendo DS emulator.